cnidyllic/alignit/README.md

 # align_it (CSE185 Project Demo)
 This is a demonstration project for CSE 185.
-It is a Python-based tool designed for aligning reads to the Malaria reference genome.
-This tool is optimized for handling complex genomic sequences with high AT content and repetitive elements specifically.
+It is a Python-based tool designed for aligning reads to the Influenza A reference genome.
+This tool is optimized for handling complex genomic sequences with high AT/low GC content and repetitive elements specifically.
 # Features
-- Dynamically adjusts k-mer size based on GC content
+- Dynamically adjusts k-mer size based on GC content and entropy
 - Builds a hash-based index for k-mers from the reference sequence
 - Aligns FASTQ reads to the reference genome and outputs results in SAM format
 - Multithreading support for faster processing